-- A. Prebiopsy - 1.
-Knowledge of informed consent procedures
+- A. Prebiopsy

+- 1. Knowledge of informed consent procedures

+- a.
+Use of 2 patient identifiers

+- b.
+Hard stop process

 - 2. Vital signs

+- 3. Explanation of procedure

+- 4. Time out

 - a.
+Verify correct procedure, patient and site

+- b.
+Proper documentation

+- 1) Date

+- 2) Time

-Explanation of procedure
+- 3) Presence of procedure team members

 - B. During procedure

 - 1. Patient awareness

 - 2. Signs of vasovagal reaction and syncope

 - 3. Signs of allergic reactions to anesthesia

 - 4. Anxiety

-- C. Postbiopsy
+C. Postbiopsy

 - 1. Postbiopsy imaging for clip placement

 - 2. Postbiopsy pressure and wound dressing

 - 3. Knowledge of postbiopsy care instructions

 - 4. Follow-up with patient